benmvp/react-workshop/06-submit-email-form/README.md

 # Step 6 - Submit email form

-The goal of this step is to actually submit the email and have it added to the email list.
+The goal of this step is to "send" the email and have it added to the email list by actually submitting the form.

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).